 Meta descriptions are something you’re already very familiar with, even if you don’t recognize it by name.
 It’s the little sliver of text that appears beneath a page title in the search results that tells you a little bit about the page.
 If you don’t manually set this, the search engine will pull from the blog what it thinks is an accurate part as the meta description, but AI isn’t always the best at withdrawing context from written English.
 If I didn’t set my meta description for this blog, the search engines might think it’s actually about dogs or otters.
 Not so good for SEO.

 Backlinks are the shady backroom dealings of SEO operating all around you without your knowledge.
 Okay, not really but they can seem that way at times.
-Backlinks are essentially how many times other pages are linking back to your blog.
+Backlinks are essentially how many times other pages are linking back to your blog or website.
 So for instance, if I were to tell you I found that otter tweet on this list of other funny tweets celebrating the 280 character count, I have officially created a backlink to it.
 Pretty cool, huh?
 Try to get these where you can, as they are important.

 The last thing I want to note here is reader retention.
 This is simply a fancy way of saying how long someone spends on the page looking at your blog (maybe even reading it if you’re lucky enough).
 This is important to the conversation of what search engines look for in blogs because those where readers only spend a few seconds may cause the search engine to think it’s simply spam, and de-rank it.
 Keeping people reading is a subtle little way to help boost your SEO.